sailpoint-oss/developer.sailpoint.com/docs/api/authentication.md

 :::info

-The token endpoint URL is `{tenant}.api.identitynow.com`, and the authorize URL is `{tenant}.login.identitynow.com`.
-Be sure to use the correct URL when you're setting up your webapp to use this flow.
+The token endpoint URL is `{tenant}.api.identitynow.com`, and the authorize URL is `{tenant}.login.sailpoint.com`.
+Please be sure to use the correct URL when you're setting up your webapp to use this flow.
 You can read more about [finding your tenant OAuth details here](https://developer.sailpoint.com/docs/api/authentication/#find-your-tenants-oauth-details).

 :::